IMMC-UWaterloo/ARCGen-Python/README.md

 # Change Log

 ## Version 2022.1
 This is the first production release of ARCGen-Python.
 There will inevitably be bugs.
-If you discover any, thoughtout the course of your usage of ARCGen-Python, [please open an issue ticket](https://github.com/IMMC-UWaterloo/ARCGen-Python/issues).
+If you discover any throughout the course of your usage of ARCGen-Python, [please open an issue ticket](https://github.com/IMMC-UWaterloo/ARCGen-Python/issues).